WGLab/dragonstar2019/Practice commands.md

 tabix -h ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/release/20130502/ALL.chr1.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz 1:155259084-155271225 > 1000G_PKLR.vcf
 ```

-This command takes the genomic region "1:155259084-155271225" from the 1000 Genomes Project website and save it as the 1000G_PKLR.vcf file.
+This command takes the genomic region "1:155259084-155271225" (in hg19 coordinate) from the 1000 Genomes Project website and save it as the 1000G_PKLR.vcf file.

 The input file is hosted in the FTP server contains the 1000 Genomes Project phase3 release of variant calls.
 This variant set contains 2504 individuals from 26 populations.